DZ-ABDLHAKIM/AI-Lead-Extractor/README.md

 ### Q: Can I process multiple URLs at once?
 A: Yes!
 Provide multiple URLs in the `startUrls` array for batch processing.

-### Q: Why does the actor always use Browser mode?
-A: Browser mode ensures maximum reliability by fully rendering JavaScript, handling modern web applications, and capturing screenshots.
-It works on 99% of websites.

 ---